eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 }
 ```

-Again, the applications runs until `Ctrl-C` is pressed.
+Again, the application runs until `Ctrl-C` is pressed.

 If an asynchronous find service call was set up, the call is stopped with the return value of
 `StartFindService` before termination.